 Future of Inglewood Oil Field

-Oil drilling and production activities throughout California are heavily regulated by the California Division of Oil, Gas, and Geothermal Resources (DOGGR).
-Looking ahead for the next 20 years, new drilling and production efforts at the Inglewood Oil Field will also be regulated by the Los Angeles County Community Standards District (CSD).
+Oil drilling and production activities throughout California are heavily regulated by the California Geologic Energy Management Division (CalGEM).
+Looking ahead for the next 10 years, new drilling and production efforts at the Inglewood Oil Field will also be regulated by the Los Angeles County Community Standards District (CSD).
 The comprehensive guidelines put forth in the CSD are unique to the Inglewood Oil Field and regulate nearly every aspect of the oil field’s daily operations.
-These regulations make the Inglewood Oil Field the most stringently regulated urban oil field in California.
+These regulations make the Inglewood Oil Field the most stringently regulated oil field in California.

-While the oil field continues to have substantial resources remaining, the CSD imposes limits on future growth and caps on the number of new wells that can be drilled over the next 20 years.
-Under the CSD, no more than 45 new and eight redrilled wells can be drilled per year and no more than 600 new and redrilled wells can be drilled over the next 20 years.
-An annual drilling plan must be filed with the county each year that provides an outline of the anticipated new development activity.
+While the oil field continues to have substantial resources remaining, the CSD imposes limits on future growth and caps on the number of new wells that can be drilled over the 20 years it is in place.
+Under the CSD, no more than 45 new and eight re-drilled wells can be drilled per year and no more than 600 new and re-drilled wells can be drilled over the 20-year period.
+An annual drilling plan must be filed with Los Angeles County each year that provides an outline of the anticipated new development activity.
 This unique feature of the CSD provides the community an unprecedented amount of information and advance notice about future activities at the oil field.